 The academy protects the right to freedom of expression.
 This policy is not intended or designed to restrict or prevent legitimate and lawful congregation or debate.
 The academy has a dedicated DSL who deals with any incidents of extremism and/or terrorism within our academy community.
-As is the academy's responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism.
+As is the academy's responsibility under law, we will do Prevent Extremism and Radicalisation Policy Page 6 of 25 our utmost to safeguard our pupils from being drawn into extremism and terrorism.
 The academy has strong relationships with our local safeguarding partners, and will involve them at the earliest opportunity if safeguarding issues arise.